 Your objective is to make someone stop and read or appreciate your poster.
 You have one chance to grab people’s attention and your secret weapon is contrast.
 High contrast between different design elements is one way to go about it.

 Juxtapositions with elements, color palettes, gradients, different fonts – all these things are fun to experiment with as contrast can be achieved through different means.

 Tip #5: Size, placement, hierarchy

 It’s important to also cover your basics in terms of where this poster will be located.
 Will it be print or online?
 Will it be in a crowded place, or a fancy online platform?
 These factors influence many design decisions that you have to make.
-Understanding where you design will be placed can help you make better decisions about colors, fonts and design elements.
+Understanding where your design will be placed can help you make better decisions about colors, fonts, and design elements.

 Tip #6: Know who you’re designing for

 The other thing that paves the road to better, more purposeful design is understanding who your audience is.
 It’s crucial that you have an idea of your target audience before you sell or promote anything to them.
 Your design has to match their culture, likes and buying habits.